markeahogan/GradientColorSpace/README.md

 ## Gradient Conversion

 A Gradient with 2 keys can be converted into a piecewise gradient with the appearance of another color space using the `GradientColorSpace.ConvertGradient` method.
-It creates 6 keys between the first and last keys that are interpolate from the first to last color using the chosen color space.
+It creates 6 keys between the first and last keys that are interpolated from the first to last color using the chosen color space.

 ##### Original Gradient
 ![Original Gradient](.media/originalGradient.png)